 Did you know that broccoli, cauliflower, and artichokes are all flowers?
 Also the spice saffron is the stamen from the crocus flower?
 Capers are unopened flower buds to a bush native in the Mediterranean and Asian nations.
 The general rule is that the flowers of most vegetables and herbs are safe to eat.
 Always check first, because as with anything in life, there will always be exceptions.
 NOTE: Avoid – the flowers of tomato, potato, eggplant, peppers and asparagus.

-Arugula (Eruca vesicaria) – Also called garden rocket, roquette, rocket-salad, Oruga, Rocketsalad, rocket-gentle; Raukenkohl (German); rouquelle (French); rucola (Italian).
+ARUGULA (Eruca vesicaria) – Also called garden rocket, roquette, rocket-salad, Oruga, Rocketsalad, rocket-gentle; Raukenkohl (German); rouquelle (French); rucola (Italian).
 An Italian green usually appreciated raw in salads or on sandwiches.
-The flowers are small, white with dark centers and can be used in the salad for a light piquant flavor.
+The flowers are small, white with dark centres and can be used in the salad for a light piquant flavour.
 The flowers taste very similar to the leaves and range in color from white to yellowish with dark purple veins.
 Arugula resembles radish leaves in both appearance and taste.
-Leaves are compound and have a spicy, peppery flavor that starts mild in young leaves and intensifies as they mature.
+Leaves are compound and have a spicy, peppery flavour that starts mild in young leaves and intensifies as they mature.

 Bean pods toughen as they age, so makeuse of young pods as well as flowers.